 Just about every city in Broward County has an official website.
-The city website is a great source of information that saves the city staff time and money by having important information accessible to the public.
-The website may be the first place a potential resident may go to find out more information about the city that they are moving to, or where a business goes to bid on future projects.
-City websites also allow residents to find out answers about their utility bills, review meeting agendas, or email city officials.
+The city website is an excellent source of information that saves the city staff time and money by having critical information accessible to the public.
+The website may be the first place a potential resident may go to find out more information about the city they are moving to or where a business can bid on future projects.
+City websites also allow residents to find answers about their utility bills, review meeting agendas, or email city officials.

 - Style – Must look up-to-date and have no animation or scrolling marquees.

 - Layout – Items must not be all over the place.
 Things must flow.
-Boxes of information must not be everywhere or links in a weird place.
+Boxes of information must not be everywhere or link in a weird place.

 Best City Websites in Broward County